 Per the caseback inscription, this Seeland was owned by United States Navy sailor Eldon Olsen (1940 – 2018) of Corvallis, Oregon, who served in the US Navy during the Cold War.
 Olsen was fond of the outdoors, financial frugality, and generosity.
 He lived in Sweden and numerous U.S. states (including the DC area and San Diego!), per interwebs research.

-This Seeland comes with a leather strap, nylon NATO strap, springbar tool, and Pelican travel case.
+This Seeland comes with a leather strap, nylon NATO strap, springbar tool, and hard plastic travel case.

 1940s Seeland Manual Wind Watch

 DIAL: Detailed Seeland-signed dial, with matching hands.
 Lume rather surprisingly continues to shine nicely.

 CASE: Stainless-steel case measures in at 33mm x 38mm, altogether typical for the 1950s era, and features its matching caseback.
 Caseback is inscribed with the name of a pervious owner, as well as their United States Navy serial number.
 Wear on case commensurate with age.